Updated: Dec 19, 2022

-If someone who knew the testator and had intimate knowledge of the testator's handwriting may testify that the will was written by the testator, the holographic will can be admitted to probate.
+If someone who knew the testator and had intimate knowledge of the testator's handwriting may testify that the testator wrote the will, the holographic will can be admitted to probate.

 A California will and testament may be modified at any time if the Will maker (testator or testatrix) so desires.
 The State Bar of California recommends that a Will be reviewed and revised whenever the clauses in your Last Will and Testament no longer reflect your desires, no longer extend to your case, or if you are married and your marriage is dissolved, or guardianship for your children is no longer needed.

 Codicils must be drawn up in compliance with the same state laws that govern wills.
-The original document is referenced in a Codicil to a Will, and the changes you're making are stated.
+The original document is referenced in a Codicil to a Will, and your changes are stated.
 Rather than using a Codicil, it is always preferable to write a new Will.
-This is simple to do if you go back to the same Estate Lawyer who made your document.
+This is simple to do if you return to the same Estate Lawyer who made your document.

-Crossing out terms or sentences, making notes in the margins, or making some other correction or alteration in your California Will is never a good idea.
+Crossing out terms or sentences, making notes in the margins, or making other corrections or alterations in your California Will is never a good idea.
 Your Will will be deemed void if you do so.